imagineDevit/TestIt/README.md

 This is why <strong style="color:darkcyan">GWTUnit</strong> introduces <strong style="color: #2f8793">@GWTProxyable</strong> annotation.

-<strong style="color: #2f8793">@GWTProxyable</strong> annotation has a processor that generates a `proxy class` for each annotated class and a `parameters record` for each public method with more than one parameter.
+<strong style="color: #2f8793">@GWTProxyable</strong> annotation has a processor that generate a `proxy class` for each annotated class and a `parameters record` for each public method with more than one parameter.

-This `parameters record` contains all method parameters.
+This `parameters record` contains all parameters of the given method.

 The `proxy class` has a `one parameter proxy methods` for each original class public method.